YuvalShaul/learngit/branches/branching-basics.md

 ```
 git status
 ```
-- Verify that the master branch there does not really ewxist:
+- Verify that the master branch there does not really exist:
 ```
 git branch
 ```